bifurcation/mls-replace/draft-barnes-mls-replace.md

 ~~~
 {: #fig-leaf-node-epoch title="Content of the `leaf_node_epoch` extension" }

-This extension complements the inclusion of the `group_id` and `leaf_index` in
-the LeafNodeTBS structure, so that the leaf node signature also binds the signed
-data to a specific epoch of the group.

 # Replace Proposal

 A Replace proposal replaces the indicated LeafNode in the tree with the value